flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/routes-and-links.md

 # Routes and Links
-Routes are used to trigger parts of your plugin by matching the requested URL to a [RoutePath](#routepath).
+Routes are used to handle user navigation by matching the requested URL to a [RoutePath](#routepath).
 A [link](#creating-a-link) is a form of clickable element in the web page that redirects a user to a certain URL and eventually triggering the matched route.

 ## Registering Routes